Gossamer Gear Mariposa – Review

 - Durability – The Robic Nylon used on the Mariposa is resistant to abrasion and normal wear and tear, making it a good backpack for multi-day or longer hikes.

-- Weight – A very lightweight backpack considering the volume and comfort level for heavyweight carries.
+- Weight – A very lightweight backpack considering heavyweight carry volume and comfort level.

 - Top Strap: I prefer a roll-top pack to the OTT system.